 | Assured Performance Network | Third-party certifier for multiple OEMs | Verifies compliance with structural repair, refinishing, and tooling standards |

-| OEM Aluminum Repair Certified | Various luxury manufacturers | Confirms ability to handle aluminum structural repairs |
+| OEM Aluminum Repair Certified | Various luxury manufacturers | Confirms ability to handle aluminum structural repairs, common in BMW panels |

-Modern vehicles are built with complex safety systems, advanced driver assistance technology (ADAS), and lightweight structural components like aluminum and high-strength steel.
+Modern vehicles, especially luxury SUVs like the BMW X5, are built with complex safety systems, advanced driver assistance technology (ADAS), and lightweight structural components like aluminum and high-strength steel.
 Certified shops are trained to repair these systems without compromising the vehicle’s integrity or safety.
-For example, recalibrating sensors and restoring crumple zones requires exact specifications.
-Learn more about why ADAS calibration is critical for safety.
+For example, recalibrating sensors, restoring crumple zones, and matching paint using BMW-approved blends requires exact specifications.
+A non-certified shop might miss these details, leading to:

 - Misaligned ADAS sensors or non-functional safety features